Skip to Main Content

 The real reason companies are pushing this empathy thing, again, is because they need employees to stay within their rank and file, instead of jumping ship to the next employer.
 According to the 2021 State of Workplace Empathy Study, as reported in the Time article, only 1 and 4 employees believed their employers engaged in sufficient empathy with employees.

-When can we begin to trust our employers and believe the face of real transparent corporate empathy at work?
+When can we begin to trust our employers and believe in the face of real transparent corporate empathy at work?
 When companies remove the baffles, eliminate the at-will rule, and let the real employment relationship begin.
-Face it, employees do not trust employers based on decades of maltreatment and fear mongering by employers, in particular human resource departments and the corporate executives that dictate to those departments.
+Face it, employees do not trust employers based on decades of maltreatment and fear-mongering by employers, in particular human resource departments and the corporate executives that dictate to those departments.
 Employees nationwide work under a state of low to moderate level of fear that their next day could be their last day.
-This is true for an employee at McDonalds and is true for an employee at Bridgewater Associates or Goldman Sachs.
+This is true for an employee at McDonald’s and is true for an employee at Bridgewater Associates or Goldman Sachs.
 Why?
 Because the at-will employment relationship is just that- at-will.
 Employers need you one day and the very next they put you on a Performance Improvement Plan (PIP) for no apparent reason and then fire you.
 When employers like Starbucks and Amazon realize that employees do not want unionization, but really want a higher level of trust- trust that your employer has your back just like your family.
-An employment relationship based on a termination for just-cause can provide that level of trust between employees and management.
+An employment relationship based on a termination for just cause can provide that level of trust between employees and management.
 A just-cause employment provides predictability.
 Specifically, employees can avoid certain pre-identified behaviors that can lead to termination such as sexual harassment or theft.
 When employers promote a just-cause employment they create an identifiable trust where only true empathy can coexist.
 No trust, no empathy- it’s just that simple.

 Employees across the country are now in a unique position to forever alter the employment landscape.
 Unionization is not the answer.
 I have never found any unions to be trustworthy, only paternalist and biased in favor of their collective bargaining counterparts- the employers.
-We have never seen a client, who was part of a union, represented by the union’s legal team when they really need them.
-What employees need to do is speak up about implementation of just-cause termination policies and the elimination of the employment at-will rule.
+We have never seen a client, who was part of a union, represented by the union’s legal team when they really needed them.
+What employees need to do is speak up about the implementation of just-cause termination policies and the elimination of the employment-at-will rule.
 This is not a progressive agenda; this is an American agenda.
 Everyone needs to work but we should not have to fear our employers.
 The time to change is now.

 If you would like more information about this article, contact Carey & Associates, P.C.
-Don’t forget to donate to Mark’s ride to cure Multiple Sclerosis – #15000MILES4MS.
+Don’t forget to donate to Mark’s Ride to cure Multiple Sclerosis – #15000MILES4MS.

 Employee Survival Guide Podcast- Listen Here